KhalilHen/pick_and_go/README.md

  *How to use my project*
  Clone your code to your local machinne install the latest flutter version.
 Run the project in your editor.
-Use for login email: "guest@gmail.com" Password: "Guest" or make your own account.
 (With this you can run on your browser/own device)

 But you can also directly download the mobile APK version [Click here](https://drive.google.com/file/d/1HniKLrcwHruE2r4U8aUu_HysdCsewdTZ/view?usp=drive_link)